Prepared statements#

 Warning

-Using external connection poolers, such as PgBouncer, is not compatible with prepared statements, because the same client connection may change the server session it refers to.
+Unless a connection pooling middleware explicitly declares otherwise, they are not compatible with prepared statements, because the same client connection may change the server session it refers to.
 If such middleware is used you should disable prepared statements, by setting the Connection.prepare_threshold attribute to None.